Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Additional Results

-While vanilla HB for Hyperparameter optimization would return the configuration with the lowest validation error as the (anytime) incumbent, this is not sensible for prompt selection as the fidelity directly influences the noise of the validation error.
+As mentioned in Section~\ref{sec:method} and Appendix~\ref{app:mf}, adapting HB to prompt selection involves several design decisions.
+Here, we provide an ablation of these decisions.
+While vanilla HB for hyperparameter optimization would return the configuration with the lowest validation error as the (anytime) incumbent, this is not sensible for prompt selection as the fidelity directly influences the noise of the validation error.
 We therefore always return the prompt with the lowest validation error among all prompts that have been evaluated on the (current) highest fidelity level.
-To ablate this design decision, we run HB for prompt selection with this incumbent selection mechanism and compare to the incumbent selection mechanism that simply selects the prompt with the lowest validation error.
+To analyze the effect of this design decision, we run HB for prompt selection with this incumbent selection mechanism and compare to the incumbent selection mechanism that simply selects the prompt with the lowest validation error.
 The experimental setup is exactly the same as for the results reported in the main paper.
 We visualize the (oracle) normalized validation and test error of the best prompt found by HB under each incumbent selection scheme in Figure~\ref{fig:hb_ablation_selection_overall}.
 As before, for visualization purposes the validation error of the incumbent is computed here in an oracle setting (i.e., using all validation instances), whereas during the selection process the anytime incumbent itself was selected based on its validation error computed on fewer validation instances.
-Looking at the validation error (Figure~\ref{fig:hb_ablation_selection_overall_valid}) of \texttt{HB} as used by us (selecting the incumbent as the prompt with the lowest validation error among all prompts evaluated on the highest fidelity level), we can see that validation error keeps decreasing as optimization processes.
-In contrast, if we would perform the incumbent selection simply by choosing the prompt with the lowest validation error (ignoring the fidelity level), as in \texttt{HB (incumbent lowest validation error)}, we can see that optimization progress quickly stagnates.
-This is due to the incumbent no longer being updated as on the initially lower fidelity levels, lower validation errors can be observed due to noisy performance estimates based on few validation instances.
+Examining the validation error (Figure~\ref{fig:hb_ablation_selection_overall_valid}) of \texttt{HB} as used by us (selecting the incumbent as the prompt with the lowest validation error among all prompts evaluated on the highest fidelity level), we observe that the validation error of the incumbent keeps decreasing as optimization progresses.
+In contrast, if we would perform the incumbent selection simply by choosing the prompt with the lowest validation error (ignoring the fidelity level), as in \texttt{HB (incumbent lowest validation error)}, we observe that optimization progress stagnates quickly.
+This occurs because the incumbent is no longer updated, since, at lower fidelity levels, noisy performance estimates can result in artificially low validation errors.
 Similar conclusions hold for the test error (Figure~\ref{fig:hb_ablation_selection_overall_test}).